Jacob-Barhak/DiseaseModelsSBML/README.md

 Disease Models Using SBML Array
 ===============================

-This repository implements several simple disease models using and extension to the Systems Biology Markup Language (SBML) called [SBML Array] (http://sbml.org/Documents/Specifications/SBML_Level_3/Packages/arrays "SBML Array Package Information")
+This repository implements several simple disease models using and extension to the Systems Biology Markup Language (SBML) called [SBML Array](http://sbml.org/Documents/Specifications/SBML_Level_3/Packages/arrays)

 The purpose of this work is to show that it is possible to generate reproducible disease models using the SBML array package.